felipelouza/mm-repair/Readme.md

 ## Tools

 ### matrepair
 Tool to compute the CSRV representation of a matrix and to grammar-compress it.
-The input matrix must be in `csv` format.
+By default aassumes the input matrix be in `csv` format; use options `--i32`, `--f32` or `--f64` too specify that the imput matrix is in binary format.
 With option `-r` the tool shows a nice report detailing running times and compression ratios.

 ### re32mm
 Tool to compute a series of left and right matrix-vector multiplications reporting the overall running time and peak memory usage.
 Takes as input a compressed matrix in Re32 format (files `.val`, `.vc.R`, `.vc.C`) of size *RxC*, a vector *x* of size *C* stored in a binary file and an integer parameter *n* and computes *n* times the operation *y=Mx*, *z=y^t M*, *x = z/|z|*.